MAIF/thoth/scribe-core/readme.md

 # Event sourcing

-This module provide helpers to do event sourcing in your application.
+This module provides helpers to implement event sourcing in your application.

 The concepts

  * a `command` is sent by the client.
- * `events` are read from the DB.
-A `state` is calculated from the `events`
+ * `events` are read from the database.
+A `state` is calculated from these `events`
  * the `command` is validated using the current `state`
- > * if the `command` is valid then one or more `event` are returned and stored in db
+ > * if the `command` is valid then one or more `event` are returned and stored in database
  > * if the `command` is not valid and error is returned to the client
  * One or more `projections` are calculated from the `events`
- > *  The `projections` are the read model optimised for querying
+ > *  These `projections` are the read model optimised for querying

-To do event sourcing you need :
+To implement event-sourcing you need :

  * a command handler
- > * this component take a command and must return an error or events
+ > * this component takes a command and must return either an error or a list of events
  * an event handler
- > * this component take the current state and an event and must return the next state
+ > * this component takes the current state and an event and must return the next state
  * serializer / deserializer
- > * the events are stored in the database and are published to an event store so they need to be written and read
+ > * the events are stored in the database and published to an event store.
+This component handle these write and read operations.
- * 0 to n projection
+ * 0 to n projections

-This librairie, rely on vavr for functional programming data classes and pattern matching.
+This library, rely on Vavr for functional programming data classes and pattern matching.

-This librairie provide interfaces that could be implemented with various datastore.
+This library provides interfaces that could be implemented with various datastore.
 Event sourcing is async by default, using vavr future for async process and akka stream for reactive streams.

-This lib provide two implementations that are production ready :
+This library provides two implementations that are production ready :
-* an event publisher base on kafka
+* an event publisher based on kafka
-* an event store base on postgresql and jooq
+* an event store based on postgresql and jooq

-With this implementations, events and projections are stored in the same transaction.
+With these implementations, events and projections are stored in the same transaction.
-The events are published once the transaction is commited.
+The events are published once the transaction is committed.
 If the publication failed, a process will try to resend the events.

 ## The viking domain